kanaya/Pineapple_II/doc/hardware.md

 | m4  | Send     |
 | m5  | Return   |

-If the pin 3 of MIDI In+ is connected to the pin 2 of MIDI In at boot time, Pineapple II switches to _alternative_ mode.
+If the pin 3 of MIDI In+ is connected to the pin 2 of MIDI In+ at boot time, Pineapple II switches to _alternative_ mode.

 Table.
 Working mode of Pineapple II